What is Hedging?

 - Build its own factory in a foreign country so that goods manufactured there can easily be sold without any foreign currency fluctuations.
 This is one way to avoid currency risk.

-- They can also enter into a contract with a bank to sell their foreign currency at a fixed rate by paying the fees/premium for the same.
+- They can also enter into a contract with a bank to sell their foreign currency at a fixed rate by paying the fees/premiums for the same.

 - Enter into a contract with its major customers to pay them in their home currency.